Divorce Checklist: Steps to Consider for Child Negotiations

 - Medical appointments and how each parent should be involved or not involved

 - Protocol for involving new significant others in the child’s life

 - Overall protocol for communication between you and your ex

 - How to address modifications when they come up

-- Planned examinations of the the parenting plan over time
+- Planned examinations of the parenting plan over time

 8. Prepare to compromise

-You should be preparing for what your ex will bring up to use against you and how you will counteract that.
+It would be best if you were preparing for what your ex will bring up to use against you and how you will counteract that.
 Being open and honest with your lawyers will help them prepare for those situations in the best way possible.
 Another thing to consider is if your ex-spouse will lie about you.
-If so, what would he/she say?
+If so, what would they say?
 These conversations can also help you prepare with your lawyer.
 Lastly, prepare witnesses to testify on your behalf and about your parenting skills.
 Much like in a letter of recommendation, let them know what aspect of your parenting skills you want them to focus on and help them prepare for possible questions that will be asked of them.
 Acting as a witness can be a stressful experience, so make sure to give them adequate preparation before they do this for you.

 What’s the best option for your child?The most important thing to remember throughout this process is what is in your child’s best interest.
 Making sure their life is not affected by your decision to get a divorce is our top priority.
 Divorce is personal, and adding children can cause emotional arguments between you and your ex-spouse.
 Bringing a divorce lawyer in on your side removes some more personal aspects.
 In addition, it allows a third-party with less emotion to help in the decision-making experience.
 Come into Jeddeloh Snyder Stommes for your no-obligation consultation to learn more about your options and how we can help you through this stressful time.

 Big Lake (763) 262-2889